-As the COVID-19 pandemic hit, it became clear that it was disproportionately affecting Black Americans.
-HCZ swiftly conceived and implemented a comprehensive multi-pronged approach to emergency response and recovery, focusing on five crucial areas to help offset the pandemic’s impact and unfathomable effects on its community.
+In response to the COVID-19 pandemic and its impact on communities of color, HCZ swiftly conceived and implemented a comprehensive multi-pronged approach to emergency response and recovery, focusing on five crucial areas:

 - Protecting the most vulnerable